“I have your back”

 - Good cause must be shown for why these things don't need to happen (VTL 1192 (10)(a)(ii)).

-I say that a lawyer might practice for years without knowing this, because it is the practice of the District Attorney offices in Monroe, Livingston, Ontario, and Genesee Counties to require participation in a IDP course as a condition of the plea.
+I say that a lawyer might practice for years without knowing this, because it is the practice of the District Attorneys in Monroe, Livingston, Ontario, Wayne, and Genesee Counties to require participation in an IDP course as a condition of the plea.
 So, with the IDP having been made a requirement of taking the plea by the local District Attorneys, and option 3 being thus fulfilled, why would any of this become an issue?

 Because not everybody can take the IDP.